 Get notified when Radgost arrives to Kickstarter:

 You are a warrior in a foreign land looking for clues to your forgotten past.
-Or maybe you are Ratibor, the old chieftain living on borrowed time, about to make one last stand to ensure a safe future for the village children.
+Or maybe you are Ratibor, the old chieftain living on borrowed time, about to make a final stand for the sake of the village and its future.
 Or perhaps you are Ziva, the dexterous young priestess struggling to find her place in the world.

-Or choose among six other characters, take on their fears and hopes and join the search party.
+Choose among nine characters, take on their fears and hopes and join the search party.

 A web of footpaths will take you deeper into the forbidden forest.
 You can stray off the path in search of special items.
 At crossroads, you will face forest creatures.
 Each encounter will thrust your fate into a new direction.
 On your journey, you will stumble into caves, huts, fairy circles, watermills, and the eerie significance of these mythological places will not escape you.